himm-anshu/Telco-Customer-Churn-Prediction/README.md

-# Telco Customer Churn Prediction
+# 📊 Telco Customer Churn Prediction using Machine Learning

-## 🤖 Project Overview
+## 📌 Project Overview

 This project develops a machine learning model to predict customer churn for a telecommunications company.

 The objective is to identify customers who are at higher risk of leaving so that the business can take proactive retention actions.

-The project follows an end-to-end machine learning workflow covering **exploratory data analysis, feature engineering, preprocessing, model comparison, hyperparameter tuning, ROC-AUC evaluation, threshold optimization, model interpretation, and business recommendations.**
+The project follows an end-to-end machine learning workflow covering:

+**Exploratory Data Analysis → Feature Engineering → Data Preprocessing → Model Development → Model Comparison → Hyperparameter Tuning → ROC-AUC Evaluation → Threshold Optimization → Model Interpretation → Business Insights → Retention Recommendations**

 ---

 ## 🎯 Business Problem

-Customer churn can have a significant impact on a telecom company's revenue and customer base.
+Customer churn can negatively impact a telecom company's revenue and customer base.

-The goal of this project is to answer:
+The goal of this project is to use customer data to answer questions such as:

 * Which customers are more likely to churn?
-* What customer characteristics are associated with higher churn risk?
+* Which customer characteristics are associated with higher churn risk?
 * Which machine learning model performs better?
 * How can the classification threshold be adjusted to identify more potential churners?
 * Which factors should the business focus on when designing retention strategies?